rbaker26/BigBlueBox/README.md

 ## Testing

-Testing will include Continuous Integration Testing using Travis.ci and Regression Testing using QtTestLib.
+Testing will include continuous integration testing using Travis.ci and regression testing using QtTestLib and Travis.ci.

 ### CI Testing